What You'll Find On This Page

 Bacvice Beach is located on a shallow, pebble bay.
 There is something for everyone at this beach.
 Bacvice is known for relaxing swimming conditions and plenty of watersports to keep you busy all day long.
 Kids of all ages enjoy spending the day along the shores of Bacvice Beach.
 There are pavilions along the beach for changing and dressing.
 At night, the beach comes alive when all of the bars and clubs lining the beach open their doors.
 The local sport of picigin originated at Bacvice Beach, which is certainly a nice feature of it.

-A beach set to make being in Croatia with the kids happy – what kid would not want to swim in the sea followed by jumping on trampolines and bouncy castles?
-Kiteboarders and windsurfers should make their way to Žnjan Beach in the off-season and make use of the seasonal winds!
+A beach set to make being in Croatia with the kids happy, what kid would not want to swim in the sea followed by jumping on trampolines and bouncy castles?
+Also, kiteboarders and windsurfers should make their way to Žnjan Beach in the off-season and make use of the strong seasonal winds.

 Firule Beach has a mixture of sand and concrete for the ease of guests getting in and out of the sea.
-Kids and adults love to spend the day at Firule Beach soaking up the sun and enjoying outdoor activities.
+Kids and adults alike love to spend the day at Firule Beach soaking up the sun and enjoying outdoor activities.
 This beach is shallow, so anyone who doesn’t swim can feel at ease here.

 Best Accommodation In Split

 Accommodation in Split is divided into several options, all with varying prices points.
 If you’re wondering where to stay in Split, you’ll be happy to hear that here is something to suit cheap travel, luxury travelers and those traveling with kids.
-Start your holidays in Split right with one of these:
+Start your holidays in Split right with one of these.

-Most people who plan Split holidays, look at hotels due to how many wonderful choices there are – but they can be very expensive, so when thinking about budget Split accommodation, then you have some cracker Split hostels to choose from:
+Most people who plan Split holidays look at hotels and are surprised by how many wonderful choices there are.
+Some hotels, however, can be very expensive, so when thinking about budget Split accommodation, you have some cracker Split hostels to choose from.